dropbox/rust-brotli/README.md

 ## What's new in 2.5
 * In 2.5 The callback also passes down an allocator to make new StaticCommands and PDFs and 256 bit floating point vectors.
 * In 2.4 The callback with the compression intermediate representation now passes a full metablock at a time.
-Also these items are mutable in case futher optimization is desired
+Also these items are mutable in case further optimization is desired

 ## What's new in 2.3